 My conclusion, of course, is that the period between 500 AD and 600 AD is effectively a “lost century” in British history.
 But at least we know with more certainty what happened next.
 The Anglo-Saxon Chronicles and other sources confirm the way in which Angles, Saxons and Jutes consolidated territory into the Kingdoms of Northumbria (most of what we now know as northern England), Mercia, Anglia, Wessex, Essex, Sussex and Kent, with the more specifically “Celtic” folk confined to the Southwest, Wales, Cumbria and the lands north of Hadrian’s Wall.
 According to the Chronicles, there were one or two more battles in the period, like that at Deorham around 577 AD.
 But all of the foregoing contrived to give me a series of intriguing premises.
 What if, indeed, there was no “Arthur” – simply post-Roman warlord rivalries, filling the political vacuum and collectively inspiring the much later legends?
 What if the Black Hags appearing so often in Celtic mythology were actually the outward symptoms of plague?
 What if post-Roman Britons were also devastated by the effects of the Extreme Weather Event?
 What if the “invasions” by Angles, Saxons and Jutes were no more than economic migrations by which those folk, for the most part, were simply the Sixth Century’s answer to labour and skills shortage?
 What if most of what we’ve been taught about the period comes down to us simply from propaganda aimed essentially at further boosting the development of Christianity in Britain?
 What if (the corollary), for the same reason, the true record of Romano-British culture and philosophy had to be deliberately expunged?

 And what if these things, together, conspired to “steal” Britain’s Sixth Century from us?
+All these are the possibilities which inspired my novel, The Song-Sayer’s Lament.

 (This article first appeared on the English Historical Fiction Authors website)